Steve Hovley

-Stephen Eugene Hovley (born December 18, 1944), nicknamed Tennis Ball Head, is a retired American professional baseball player whose career extended for eight seasons, including all or parts of five years in Major League Baseball for the Seattle Pilots / Milwaukee Brewers (1969–70), Oakland Athletics (1970–71) and Kansas City Royals (1972–73).
+Stephen Eugene Hovley (born December 18, 1944), nicknamed Tennis Ball Head, is an American former professional baseball player whose career extended for eight seasons, including all or parts of five years in Major League Baseball for the Seattle Pilots / Milwaukee Brewers (1969–70), Oakland Athletics (1970–71) and Kansas City Royals (1972–73).
 An outfielder, he threw and batted left-handed, stood 5 ft 10 in tall and weighed 188 lb.

-Born in Ventura, California, Hovley attended Stanford University and was selected by the California Angels in the 35th round (665th overall) of the 1966 Major League Baseball Draft.
+Born in Ventura, California, Hovley attended Stanford University and was selected by the California Angels in the 35th round (665th overall) of the 1966 Major League Baseball draft.
 After two seasons in the Angels' farm system, he was chosen by the Pilots in the 1968 Major League Baseball expansion draft—also with the 35th pick.
 The Pilots lent Hovley to the Triple-A Rochester Red Wings for the first two months of their inaugural season before recalling him in June.
 In his third big-league game, Hovley collected three hits against his former team, the Angels, on June 27.
 His hot start in the Majors continued for his first two-dozen games, as he reached a season-high .352 batting average on July 24, with ten multi-hit games.
 Hovley eventually cooled off and he ended the year with a .277 batting mark, three home runs and 20 RBI in 91 games played.
 He was a roommate of veteran pitcher Jim Bouton's, whose diary of the 1969 season, Ball Four, became a national sensation a year later.
 Hovley, like Bouton, was a non-conformist in the baseball world; according to Bouton, other players nicknamed Hovley "Orbie," shorthand for "Orbit" because his behavior was considered to be so “spacey.”
 Hovley said he actually liked the nickname.